oqtane/oqtane.docs/Oqtane.Docs/admin/index.md

 * Adding modules to pages, moving them around and editing them.
 * Various host administrative tasks, such as jobs, event logs, and themes.
 * Administrative functions, such as file and user management.
-* The different proccesses of the control panel.
+* The different processes of the control panel.
-* What the admini dashboard includes.
+* What the administration dashboard includes.
 * Basic installation instructions.